ITS Internship Program

 Meaningful work and a welcoming team.
 Information and Technology Services (ITS) is hiring technical and non-technical interns for our 2025 summer internship program.
 Internships are paid, full-time positions that provide students with valuable experience and incredible opportunities in a structured and supervised learning program.

-Applications are closed!
-Applications will open on 12/09/24.
+Applications are now open!
+Applications will close 02/02/2025.

 Program Details